 Baffle supports multiple database and file encryption modes including NIST certified and FIPS validated AES modes.

+Attend this webinar to learn how data can be easily de-identified or tokenized as part of your data pipeline engineering.
 Learn how you can establish an S3 cloud data lake fully de-identified and use AWS Athena to easily access and run analytics on data sets for authorized users.

 Data Protection Services